Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business.

 Why 100?
 Because finding the first 20 for your list will be easy.
 But finding the other 80 is going to be a challenge and that’s where the rubber meets the road.

-100 is also just the beginning.
+Also, 100 is just the beginning.
 But let’s work with 100, for now, to make it easy to conceptualise and to give you something to work towards.

 Create a new Google Spreadsheet (or Excel document) and title it “Wholesale Leads”.